 How do booksellers know your book is available?
-They use various bibliographic databases run by companies such as Bowkers and Book Data.
+They use various bibliographic databases run by companies such as Bowkers and Nielsen Book.
 These companies supply data to the high street and online bookstores, so you need to register with the databases so that your book appears on the stores' computer... invaluable when a customer wants to order it!

 In addition, on publication you are required by law to

 send one copy of your book to the five Copyright Libraries